Ravibio/Scene_Forge/docs/Package_Clean_Up.md

  3. Once you have cleaned your scenes you can delete the root folder of the Scene Forge tool.
 If you don't know where it is you can use the **Search Bar** to locate it.
 The root folder is called "Scene Forge".
  4. Restart your project in order to confirm that everything was removed cleanly.

 #### Important, make sure that your scenes are not using any of the Time of Day Preset before deleting!
-They are found inside Scene Forge/Assets/Post Proccess Volumes before deleting.
+They are found inside Scene Forge/Assets/Post Proccess Volumes.
+You could loose your scene lights, HDRIs or PP Volumes!

 # Troubleshoot